kerrishotts/pgday/workshops/2017/campp/creating-2.md

 Let's start with the `browser` and `windows` platforms, since that code will be the most familiar, since it's all JavaScript.

-> **Note:** You _can_ use managed code in Windows plugins, but we've not done so for this project.
-As such, the Windows plugin won't see a calculation benefit over the browser.

 # Browser &amp; Windows (JS) Code

 The code for the `browser` platform is located at `src/browser/isPrimeProxy.js`.
 Windows code is located at `src/windows/isPrimeProxy.js`.
 In our case, the code is identical, but this may not be so for plugins you develop.

-> **Note:** There's a good reason these files have a `Proxy` suffix; we'll cover that shortly.

 1. First, we need to write some boilerplate code: